Han Lue: Fast & Furious 6

 When Han and Gisele arrive in London, they're given the details of their situation with Owen Shaw and Letty Ortiz by Luke Hobbs.
 During their first encounter with Shaw's team, Han, Brian and Gisele are attacked by the sniper Adolfson, who fires on their cars once they reach Interpol.

 Brian, Han and Gisele are pinned down long enough for Vegh, Jah and Klaus to escape.
 Brian follows after them, but Gisele runs out into the open to fire on Jan and Klaus's getaway car.
 At the last second, Han is able to pull her out of the way and the two take cover behind a fire hydrant as Adolfson fires on them multiple times before escaping.

-During the team's attempt to stop Owen and his team from hijacking the military convoy, Han and Gisele pursue Denlinger on their motorcycles, a Harley Davidson XR1200 and Ducati Monster.
-Gisele is the first to reach Denlinger, hangs on the side of his Land Rover and is nearly crushed on the side of oncoming truck, but Han jumps onto the Land Rover in time to swerve the vehicle out of the way and save her life.
+During the team's attempt to stop Owen and his team from hijacking the military convoy, Han and Gisele pursue Denlinger on their motorcycles, a Harley-Davidson XR1200 and Ducati Monster.
+Gisele is the first to reach Denlinger, hangs on the side of his Range Rover and is nearly crushed on the side of oncoming truck, but Han jumps onto the Range Rover in time to swerve the vehicle out of the way and save her life.

 When Mia Toretto is taken prisoner by Shaw, Dominic and the others are forced to let Shaw and Riley Hicks, a double agent working with both Owen and Hobbs, go to ensure her safety.
 However, as soon as they're allowed, they go after the plane Shaw is planning to take off on with Mia.
 Gisele and Han are one of two teams designated with the task of keeping the plane on the ground using the harpoons.
 During their efforts, Gisele is pulled out of their car by Adolfson.
 Han follows after her, climbing onto the top of their car.